uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec10.md

 The exact solution is $\vec{x} = (0, -1, 2)^T$ for any $\varepsilon$ in the given range.

-## Example (cont.)

-1. Solve the system using Gaussian elimination with no pivoting.
+### 1. Solve the system using Gaussian elimination with no pivoting.

 Eliminating the first column gives

 $$
 \begin{pmatrix}
 10 & -7 & 0 \\